Overriding commission in consignment

 Overriding commission is a type of commission which a consignor grants to the consignee who achieves a specific sales target or whose total sales revenue exceeds a specified amount.
 It encourages consignee to realize the best possible price for goods sold.
 Sometime it is given to consignee as an incentive for putting his efforts to introduce, promote and create market for a new product in certain areas.

 Overriding commission is an extra commission which is awarded to the consignee in addition to his ordinary or regular commission.
-Consider the following example to understand how this type of commission is allowed and calculated:
+In consignment account, it is treated in the same way as the ordinary commission of consignee.
+Generally, all types of commission paid to consignee are added together and the total amount is debited to consignment account as a single line item.

 Example

-On 1st August, 2019, Ali Brothers of Kolkata sent on consignment to Rana Brothers of Chennai 1,000 packets of goods costing Rs 500 each and paid Rs 2,000 for loading, Rs 5,000 for freight and Rs 8,000 for insurance.
+On 1st August, 2019, Ali Brothers of Kolkata sent on consignment to Rana Brothers of Chennai 1,000 packets of goods costing $500 each and paid $2,000 for loading, $5,000 for freight and $8,000 for insurance.

 Rana Brothers sent payment for the balance due directly to the bank account of Ali Brothers via internet banking.